usfslk/Lumen/README.md

       }
     }

 Now if you click on create post button you should see the data submitted in your firebase console, remember that we're using **Realtime Database** and not Firestore.
+You can eventually CRUD values right there but it's not our goal.

 Awesome!
 Now that everything is working correctly let's create our social network, in order to to that we have to display data on page load and for that we use the famous`componentDidMount()`

     componentDidMount = () => {
         this.setState({ loading: true });